jontywigster/hyper-v_sensie_build/README.md

 ## Caching
 NB - for use without Node-Red (explained below), entries in build.env can be uncommented, and the URLs would be used directly instead.
+Adding a new entry with a hard-coded URL to the image can also be used, if a matching OS entry is added to newVm.ps1

 I'm interested in running the latest cloud images of a few distros, Alma Linux, Debian and Ubuntu, and the Azure variants of Debian and Ubuntu.